pavoldanis/este/Readme.md

-Este.js - more than JS framework
+Este.js - The State of Art JavaScript Framework and Dev Stack
 -------------------------------------------------------

 It's my beloved development stack.
 Run one script, to compile Coffeescript,